 On May 6, 2021, our sponsor purchased an aggregate of 5,750,000 founder shares for a purchase price of \$25,000, or approximately \$0.004 per share.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor held 4,312,500 founder shares.
-On November 22, 2021, we issued 690,000 founder shares to the Sponsor with such issue being made by way of a bonus share issue for no consideration, following which the Sponsor holds an aggregate of 5,002,500 founder shares.
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor holds 4,312,500 founder shares.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 20,010,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 652,500 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
-The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our initial shareholders have forfeited 652,500 founder shares, and that there are 17,400,000 ordinary shares issued and outstanding after this offering.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 17,250,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+Up to 562,500 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our initial shareholders have forfeited 562,500 founder shares, and that there are 15,000,000 ordinary shares issued and outstanding after this offering.

-The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 652,500 founder shares, and that there are 21,750,000 ordinary shares issued and outstanding after this offering and that the sponsor surrenders and forfeits 150,000 founder shares, and the representative purchases of 150,000 founder shares for an aggregate purchase price of up to \$500,000, in connection with the closing of this offering.
+The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 562,500 founder shares, and that there are 18,750,000 ordinary shares issued and outstanding after this offering.
+The following table and post-offering percentages below do not give effect to the sponsor's surrender and forfeiture of up to 225,000 founder shares, and the representative's purchase of up to 225,000 founder shares for an aggregate purchase price of up to \$750,000, in connection with the closing of this offering.

-Before Offering After Offering

-Name and Address of Beneficial Owner(1) Number of Ordinary Shares Beneficially Owned(2)(4) Approximate Percentage of Outstanding Ordinary Shares Number of Ordinary Shares Beneficially Owned Approximate Percentage of Outstanding Ordinary Shares
+Name and Address of Beneficial Owner(1) Number of Ordinary Shares Beneficially Owned(2)(4) Offering Approximate Percentage of Outstanding Ordinary Shares Number of Ordinary Shares Beneficially Owned Offering Approximate Percentage of Outstanding Ordinary Shares

-Vahanna LLC (our sponsor) (3) 5,002,500 100.0% 4,200,000 19.3%
+Vahanna LLC (our sponsor)(3) 4,312,500 100.0% 3,750,000 20.0%

 Karan Puri

 Raahim Don

 Saurav Adhikari

 Ajay Shah

 Diane B. Glossman

 Rangarajan Sundaram

 Abha Kumar

 All executive officers and directors as a group (seven individuals)

-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 1320 Avenue of the Americas, 16th Floor, New York NY 10020 - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) Vahanna LLC is the record holder of the 5,002,500 shares.
+(1) Unless otherwise noted, the business address of each of the following entities or individuals is 1230 Avenue of the Americas, 16th Floor, New York, NY 10020.

+- (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) Vahanna LLC is the record holder of the 4,312,500 shares.
 Vinode Ramgopal and Akshaya Bhargava are the managers of Vahanna LLC.
 Mr. Ramgopal and Mr. Bhargava have voting and investment discretion with respect to the ordinary shares held of record by Vahanna LLC.
-Each of Mr. Ramgopal and Mr. Bhargava disclaims any beneficial ownership of the shares held by the sponsor, except to the extent of his pecuniary interest therein. - (4) Includes up to 652,500 founder shares that will be forfeited depending on the extent to which the underwriters' over-allotment option is exercised.
+Each of Mr. Ramgopal and Mr. Bhargava disclaim any beneficial ownership of the shares held by the sponsor, except to the extent of his pecuniary interest therein. - (4) Includes up to 562,500 founder shares that will be forfeited depending on the extent to which the underwriters' over-allotment option is exercised.